 This post may include affiliate links.

-My life has changed drastically in the past few years.
+My life has changed drastically in the past few years after I visited a few alcohol rehabs near me.
 I went from feeling like an emotional, erratic mess, to feeling the most together I ever have.
 If you feel this way too, then these self care ideas are for you!

 Stop listening to everyone – find the people who are where you want to be